 Still, little did I know there would be two more decades of direct and, admittedly, invaluable experience in the corporate world, learning skills I didn’t know I’d need, or would use in novel ways (literally).
 And, of course, an unimagined universe of failure, rejection, and, crucially, resolve.
 Slow and steady, more writing, more rejection, more revision, more false starts, more forced finishes, a lot more rejection and, above all, more resolve.
 And writing.
 Which, I reckon, makes me rather more than less like any other writer not fortunate enough to have invented their own franchise.

 All of which is to say I could articulate the necessity of a tangible community for writers long before I knew such things existed, or were possible.
 Twenty years later, and with the help of some generous (in every sense of the word) backers, I decided to craft my best version of that vision.
-And so: Virginia Center for Literary Arts (VCLA).
+And so: 1455: A Place for Writers.

 Why?
 And for whom?